First of all, DON’T PANIC

 Ask them about the conflict and listen.

 Don’t step into their story.
 Avoid agreeing or disagreeing with what they say, but acknowledge that you hear them.
-Instead of “yes, I hear that your neighbours were inconsiderate and played music all night” or “I’m sure they weren’t inconsiderate, you are camping in an area where sound is allowed”, you say “I see that you are upset, I hear that you couldn’t sleep all night, and that you feel that your neighbours were inconsiderate, is that right?”.
+Instead of “yes, I hear that your neighbours were inconsiderate and played music all night” or “I’m sure they weren’t inconsiderate, you are camping in an area where sound is allowed”, you say “I see that you are upset, I hear that you couldn’t sleep all night, and that you are upset with your neighbours, is that right?”.
 By listening and reflecting back to them, you can allow them to calm down and maybe allow more perspectives in.
 If you want to suggest perspectives or solutions, ask them first whether they want to hear what you have to offer.

-Show them the If you end up in conflict instructions above and ask them where they are in the steps.
+Show them the If you find yourself in conflict instructions above and ask them where they are in the steps.

 If they are in too much affect, and it seems like they cannot listen right now, help them to a safe space where they can self-regulate or get help to regulate until they are more ready to engage with the issue at hand.
 If they don’t have such a place, take them to somebody in the Sanctuary.